DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>"A heavy mist had descended around me, and shadowed shapes lurked in every corner.
 I stepped forward, one hand reaching fearfully into the fog—and a wolf made of mist leapt forth, its jaws opened wide to devour me.
 And then—everything went black.</p>
 <p>"The next thing I remembered, I awoke in my own bed, my father's humming echoing from the kitchen.
 I don't know how I got there, or what became of the wolf, but I can still remember its teeth as clearly as ever."</p></div>

-When her tale has ended and all participants have made their guesses—Stanimir voting “True” and Eliza and Arturi voting “False”—Ireena reveals that her story was false.
-With a quiet laugh, she shares that the story is a dream that she’s had since childhood, noting that there are no lakes near the village of Barovia and that she’d never seen a **dire wolf** until recently.
+When her tale has ended and all participants have made their guesses—Stanimir voting "True" and Eliza and Arturi voting "False"—Ireena reveals that her story was false.
+With a quiet laugh, she shares that the story is a dream that she's had since childhood, noting that there are no lakes near the village of Barovia and that she'd never seen a **dire wolf** until recently.

 If challenged on his vote, Stanimir merely says, with a mysterious smile, that many dreams have a kernel of truth.
 He then thanks Ireena for sharing her tale.

 ### Arturi Departs
 When the game ends, Arturi bids the players farewell and departs from the camp.
 If asked why, he shares, with a sad smile, that the camp is in danger each moment he lingers there after dark.
 "I have been selfish tonight," he murmurs, "and pushed my fortunes as far as I dare.
 But I dare not remain any longer, for fear of the terror that might follow."